fc-ideas/Nature-s-Binary-Ladder/README.md

 ### Cross-Domain Coarse-Graining and Renormalisation

 Renormalisation-group (RG) theory explains how coarse-graining alters effective laws within a single field theory (Wilson, 1974; Kadanoff, 1966).
-Block-spin decimation and Dyson’s hierarchical model employ finite dilations close to the ladder’s $$2^{16}$$ stride (Hierarchical Model, 1995).
+Block-spin decimation and Dyson’s hierarchical model employ finite dilations close to the ladder’s $$2^{16}$$ stride (Pordt, 1992).
 We extend that logic across domains: NRQCD matches to hadronic models near the nuclear shell (Connector 4.5), while molecular dynamics hands off to continuum fluid descriptions near the cell scale (Major 6).

 Multiscale solvers already exploit bespoke hand-offs (Karplus, 2002; Weinan, 2011); the ladder offers a universal timetable for when those hand-offs *should* occur.